-Pincus Fellows have clinical, educational, research, advocacy and leadership opportunities throughout the two-year fellowship and will be supported by CHOP Global Health faculty.
-The fellowship actively collaborates with the Columbia University International Family AIDS Program, La Clínica de Familia, the University of Botswana, the Botswana-UPenn Partnership and the Centro de Salud Divina Providencia.
+Pincus fellows have clinical, educational, research, advocacy and leadership opportunities throughout the three-year fellowship and will be supported by CHOP Global Health faculty.
+The fellowship actively collaborates with several partners including the Botswana-UPenn Partnership (BUP), Centro de Salud Divina Providencia (CSDP) in Consuelo, Clínica de Familia La Romana, Columbia University International Family AIDS Program (IFAP) and the University of Botswana (UB).

-The two-year Global Health training model combines clinical service, teaching and scholarship (50 percent effort) in a developing country.
+This three-year Global Health training model combines clinical service and teaching with at least 50% effort for scholarship, all in a global setting.
 The fellows’ clinical experience is focused on diseases particularly common in resource-constrained regions of the world such as malnutrition, water-related illnesses, acute respiratory disease, diarrhea, tuberculosis and HIV/AIDS.
-Tropical diseases such as dengue or various parasitic infections may also account for a significant burden of childhood diseases in the partner countries.
+Tropical diseases such as dengue or various parasitic infections may also account for a significant burden of childhood diseases in partner countries.
+Each fellow benefits from funding, protected time and mentorship to acquire a master’s degree (e.g., MPH or MSCE through the London School of Hygiene & Tropical Medicine).
 Each fellow also has the opportunity to design, implement, present and publish a research project under the mentorship of faculty members in the Department of Pediatrics at the Perelman School of Medicine of the University of Pennsylvania.

-Global Health fellows will work collaboratively with in-country professional colleagues.
-The fellow will have regular and ongoing pediatric clinical responsibilities.
-The range of clinical service includes ambulatory care in the Dominican Republic (outpatient preventive and sick office visits, outreach and home visits) and inpatient pediatric care performed at the level of a general inpatient pediatric hospitalist in Botswana.
+Global Health fellows work collaboratively with in-country professional colleagues.
+Each fellow will have regular and ongoing pediatric clinical responsibilities.
+The range of clinical service includes ambulatory care in the Dominican Republic (outpatient, preventive and sick office visits, outreach and home visits) and inpatient pediatric care performed at the level of a general inpatient pediatric hospitalist in Botswana.